(1) Important Information about Procedures for Opening a New Account

 (10) Amendments and Termination

 Any written notice you give us is effective when we actually receive it, and it must be given to us according to the specific delivery instructions provided elsewhere, if any.
-We must receive it in time to have a reasonable opportunity to act on it.
-If the notice is regarding a check or other item, you must give us sufficient information to be able to identify the check or item, including the precise check or item number, amount, date and payee.
-Written notice we give you is effective when it is deposited in the United States Mail with proper postage and addressed to your mailing address we have on file.
+We must receive any notice in time to have a reasonable opportunity to act on it.
+If a notice is regarding a check or other item, you must give us sufficient information to be able to identify the check or item, including the precise check or item number, amount, date and payee.
+Notice we give you via the United States Mail is when it is deposited in the United States Mail with proper postage and addressed to your mailing address we currently have on file.
+Notice we give you through your email of record, or other electronic method to which you agreed, will be treated as delivered to you when sent.
 Notice to any of you is notice to all of you.

-Your Duty to Report Unauthorized Signatures, Alterations, and Forgeries.
+Your Duty to Report Unauthorized Signatures (Including Forgeries and Counterfeit Checks) and Alterations on Checks and Other Items.
 You must examine your statement of account with "reasonable promptness."
-If you discover (or reasonably should have discovered) any unauthorized signatures or alterations, you must promptly notify us of the relevant facts.
+If you discover (or reasonably should have discovered) any unauthorized signatures (including forgeries and counterfeit checks) or alterations, you must promptly notify us of the relevant facts.
 As between you and us, if you fail to do either of these duties, you will have to either share the loss with us, or bear the loss entirely yourself (depending on whether we used ordinary care and, if not, whether we substantially contributed to the loss).
 The loss could be not only with respect to items on the statement but other items with unauthorized signatures or alterations by the same wrongdoer.

 You agree that the time you have to examine your statement and report to us will depend on the circumstances, but will not, in any circumstance, exceed a total of 30 days from when the statement is first sent or made available to you.